Oliviaa7/tweeter/README.md

 ### Purpose

-This project was built off of a Lighthouse Labs repository for the purposes of learning front-end development.
+This project was built off of a Lighthouse Labs repository for the purpose of learning front-end development.

 ## Final Product